AriFordsham/GHCWiki/hie-files.md

 ## Modifications to GHC

-- HIE file generation will be controlled by a GHC flag(--enable-ide-info?)
+- HIE file generation will be controlled by a GHC flag(-fenable-ide-info)
 - The file will be generated as soon as GHC is done typechecking a file(maybe in [ hscIncrementalCompile](https://www.stackage.org/haddock/nightly-2018-05-04/ghc-8.4.2/src/HscMain.html#hscIncrementalCompile)?)
 - Need to coordinate with the Hi Haddock project(Including docstrings in .hi files) as that may push the burden of resolving Names/Symbols in haddock comments onto GHC.
 - Other than this, little interaction with the rest of GHC should be needed.